XiaoliangJiang/Final-Project/README.md

 | Player|     1   |   1    |
 | Tie   |     1   |   8    |

-**Besides the Traditional Payoff Rules above, we invented two new payoff rules to help a casino to attract more customers (we will exam the outcomes and compare each set of new rules with traditional pay off rules later):**
+**Besides the Traditional Payoff Rules above, we invented two new payoff rules to help a casino to attract more customers (we will exam the outcomes and compare each bundle of new rules to the traditional payoff rules only later):**

 #### New Payoff Rule 1